Psychologist’s Guide to Spiritual Awakening

 THE SPIRITUAL AWAKENING JOURNEY

-The spiritual awakening journey is a spiritual journey.
-There is no real destination.
+The spiritual awakening process is a spiritual journey.
+While there will be spiritual awakening signs, there is no real destination.
 The spiritual awakening stages don't lead you to a definitive place.
 Instead, the spiritual awakening process is an unfolding back to our true nature and universal consciousness.

 Spiritual practices can help us to maintain focus, have spiritual insights and profound realisations, and experience inner transformation, but they can also distract us from our beingness.